timofeibenko/todo-cli/README.md

 https://roadmap.sh/projects/task-tracker

 #### TODO:
-1. mark as in-progress
-1. mark as done
-1. add multiple items at once
-1. delete multiple items at once
+1. make logs colorful
+1. store todo's in a json that user does not see
+1. allow the cli to be globally installed with npm and add it to users PATH
-1. change status for multiple items at once
+1. allow crud'ing multiple tasks at once
-1. implement 'help' command
-1. ?introduce command aliases
-1. tests
+1. cover with tests
+1. set up gh actions